peteroupc/peteroupc.github.io/random.md

 <a id=Manually_Seeded_PRNGs></a>
 ## Manually-Seeded PRNGs

 A given pseudorandom number generator (PRNG) generates the same sequence of "random" numbers for the same "seed".
-Some applications care about repeatable "randomness" and thus could set a PRNG's seed manually for repeatable "random" numbers.
+Some applications care about reproducible "randomness" and thus could set a PRNG's seed manually for reproducible "random" numbers.

 <a id=When_to_Use_a_Manually_Seeded_PRNG></a>
 ### When to Use a Manually-Seeded PRNG

-By seeding a PRNG manually for repeatable "randomness", an application will be tied to that PRNG or its implementation.
+By seeding a PRNG manually for reproducible "randomness", an application will be tied to that PRNG or its implementation.
 For this reason, an application SHOULD NOT use a manually-seeded PRNG (rather than a cryptographic or automatically-seeded RNG) unless&mdash;

 1. the application might need to generate the same "random" result multiple times,
 2. the application either&mdash;